jbinko/AZ-300-Microsoft-Azure-Architect-Technologies/README.md

 - Exam time: 150 minutes
 - Passing score: 700

+Practice tests will be available in February or March 2019.

 ## Skills measured and links

 - Deploy and Configure Infrastructure (25-30%)